Why Might Hedgehogs Eat Their Bedding?

 - Nutritional Deficiency—Some believe animals eat things in their environments to try to supply something lacking in their diets.

 What to Do

 - The most important thing to do is to monitor how much bedding your hedgehog is eating and to try to discourage your hedgehog from eating more bedding.

 - Offer additional treats or additional staple diet to encourage the hedgehog to eat food rather than bedding.

 - Immediately remove bedding if you notice your hedgehog eating multiple pieces of bedding.

-- Ingested bedding can cause serious abdominal impactions that can lead to death.
+- Ingested bedding can cause serious abdominal impactions, or blockages in the intestine, that can lead to death.

 - Possible puncture if sharp

 - The best solution is prevention.
-Try to use the same or similar bedding as your breeder when purchasing a baby hedgehog.
-For instance, if your breeder uses Aspen Shavings use Aspen shavings or pellets.
-Many breeders use kiln dried Pine Shavings so be sure to use Pine Shavings or pellets.
+After purchasing a baby hedgehog, try to use the same or similar bedding as your breeder.
+For instance, if your breeder uses Aspen Shavings use Aspen Shavings or Pellets.
+Many breeders use kiln-dried pine shavings, so if yours does, you should too.

 - Baby hedgehogs not previously exposed to paper pellets have a greater tendency to eat bedding than babies raised on a paper product.

-- Plain clay kitty litter is less likely to cause an impaction than paper pellets bedding.
-Clay will pass through the digestive system whereas paper pellets expand when wet which is more likely to cause an impaction.
+- Plain clay kitty litter is less likely to cause an impaction than is paper pellets bedding.
+Clay passes through the digestive system, but paper pellets expand when wet and can block the intestine.

 Author: Gail Dick, Millermeade Farm’s Critter Connection